Apple Watch Series 5 gets always-on display, ceramic and titanium models, new compass and more

 As the fifth iteration of one of the best-selling fitness wearables, the Apple Watch and its suite of apps focuses on user fitness, biometrics and health research.
-The Watch Series 5 will have an Always-On display while delivering, Apple says, the same all-day, 18-hour battery life as previous models.
-Other features include a native compass, a decibel reader and it comes in a variety of new looks including a brushed titanium finish.
+The Watch Series 5 will have an always-on display while delivering, Apple says, the same all-day, 18-hour battery life as previous models.
+Other features include a native compass and a decibel reader, and it comes in a variety of new looks, including a brushed titanium finish.

-In addition to the debut of the Watch Series 5, Apple announced it has lowered the price of its Apple Watch 3, which launched in 2017, to $199.
+In addition to the debut of the Watch Series 5, Apple announced it has permanently lowered the price of its Apple Watch 3, which launched in 2017, to $199 (£199, AU$319).

-This is a developing story.
-Follow CNET's Apple live blog for more coverage.

 Apple Watch Series 4